LSBU-Electronics-Lab/MicroPython/README.md

   - **Function**: General purpose pins that can be used for various inputs and outputs, depending on the project requirements.

 ---

-For more detailed information, you can visit the [Elecfreaks Cutebot page](https://www.elecfreaks.com/learn-en/microbitKit/smart_cutebot/cutebot_car.html).